 By working to touch multi-generations of families as well as transitioning individuals from one program to another, individuals are much better equipped to not only help themselves, but to move their lives forward beyond self-sufficiency, to true sustainability.

 Another example is with our High Youth Program.
 As our High School Youth successfully graduate, their need for mentored support does not necessarily end.
-For these youth, they are able to continue with our support through our Opportunities Now program.
+For these youth, they are able to continue into our Excel Program or with our support through our Opportunities Now program.
 An example of this is Felisa, a young woman who originally began in our High School Youth program.
 A couple of years after graduation, she called us and, through the continued Mentoring, Coaching, Support and other services offered such as tutoring through Opportunities Now, she has graduated from college with her B.S.N. and is successfully employed!

-Commission Chairman Tommy Lyon
+Designated Commission Appointee Tommy Lyon

 Commissioner Gary Usry